YunanZhu/Pytorch-TestRankIQA/README.md

 You can use it to test RankIQA on TID2013 and LIVE dataset in Pytorch.
 If you just want to have a quick and simple comparison with RankIQA on your own test set, this repo is suited for you.

+## News
+- We have released our recent work [RecycleD](https://github.com/YunanZhu/RecycleD).
+It has been accepted to *[ACM MM 2021 brave new ideas](https://2021.acmmm.org/brave-new-ideas-proposals)*.
+  It is an opinion-unaware non-reference IQA method which is based on the pre-trained discriminator of WGAN.

 ## Prerequisites
 * Win10 (Not tested on Ubuntu yet)
 * Python 3.6